Child sex tourism: Hong Kong

 In Hong Kong, the Prevention of Child Pornography Ordinance (Cap.
 579) of December 2003 introduced offences in regard to child sex tourism, giving extraterritorial effect to 24 sexual offences listed in a new Schedule 2 to the Crime Ordinance (Cap.
 200).
-This makes illegal an act committed against a child outside Hong Kong if the defendant or the child has connections with Hong Kong.
+This makes it illegal for acts committed against a child outside Hong Kong if the defendant or the child has connections with Hong Kong.
 It is also an offence to make any arrangement relating to the commission of such acts against children and to advertise any such arrangement.

+Ireland

+In Ireland, the Criminal Law (Sexual Offences) Act 2017 gives worldwide jurisdiction to prosecutors when pursuing Irish born offenders through the courts on criminal charges in relation to the sexual exploitation of children, with offences such as sexual acts with a child or producing child pornography being treated as if having been committed in Ireland itself no matter what country it actually occurred in.

 Israel

-Israeli Penal Code, Chapter 1, Section 15 states that Israeli penal law shall apply to foreign offenses, felony or misdemeanor which were committed by an Israeli citizen or resident of Israel, without exception, in cases relating to Chapter VIII, Article X (Prostitution and Obscenity) regarding minors.
+Israeli Penal Code, Chapter 1, Section 15, states that Israeli penal law shall apply to foreign offenses, whether felony or misdemeanor, which are committed by an Israeli citizen or resident of Israel, without exception, in cases relating to Chapter VIII, Article X (Prostitution and Obscenity) regarding minors.

-Section 203B under Article X are penal laws to the exploitation of minors for prostitution by way of pimping and trafficking.
+Section 203B under Article X are penal laws regarding the exploitation of minors for prostitution by way of pimping and trafficking.

 Section 203C under the same article is a penal law specific to the client: "A person served by an act of prostitution of a minor, shall be liable to three years imprisonment."

-As of February 2016, section 203C is in the process of amendment to an increase of imprisonment from three to five years.
+As of February 2016, section 203C is in the process of amendment to increase imprisonment from three years to five years.